MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 * Tenant settings delegated by the Fabric Admin.

 By default, delegated tenant settings inherit their configuration from the tenant.
-To override this configurations, follow these steps:
+To override this configuration, follow these steps:

 1. From the **Delegate tenant setting** list, open the setting you want to delegate permissions for.